adrawer/IterationsTo6174/README.md

 $8730 - 0378 = 8352$

-We get a new number 8352 and so let's perform the same iteration where we rearrange the value from most significant to least significant digit and subtract the reversed form of that.
+We get a new number 8352 and so let's perform the same iteration where we rearrange the value from most significant to least significant digit and subtract the reversed form of that value.

 $8532 - 2358 = 6174$